 PAUL KRUGMAN: Hi.
 Hi.
 Good to be on.

 KRUGMAN: OK.
-The first thing to say is that people with serious money on the line, you know, bond-buyers, don't seem especially worried about the current U.S. deficit.
-So, you know, the - we've had people saying, oh, this crisis.
-We're going to turn Greece, Greece, I tell you, any day now.
-They've been saying that for several years, and no hint of it, even though its borrowing costs are at historic lows.
+First thing to say is that people with serious money on the line - you know, bond-buyers - don't seem especially worried about the current U.S. deficit.
+So, you know, the - we've had people saying, oh, this crisis; we're going to turn into Greece.
+Greece, I tell you, any day now.
+They've been saying that for several years, and no hint of it.
+U.S. borrowing costs are at historic lows.
 There's a reason for that, which is that if you actually do the numbers, bearing in mind that the deficit that we have right now is for - to a large extent, the result of a depressed economy, which is starting to recover.

 So it's this odd thing.
-People in the - you know what I call them?
-The VSP, the very serious people, have convinced themselves, convinced a lot of the public that the deficit is an urgent crisis issue.
-But there's not a hint in the numbers, in the actual markets that this is, in fact, anything like a crisis, and they've crowded everything else out of the discussion.
+People in the - you know, what I call the VSPs - the very serious people - have convinced themselves, convinced a lot of the public, that the deficit is an urgent, crisis issue.
+But there's not a hint in the numbers, in the actual markets, that this is, in fact, anything like a crisis.
+And they've crowded everything else out of the discussion.

-So, you know, this is a - we've, basically, you know, we've got a psychosomatic disorder, right?
+So, you know, this is a - we've, basically, in a way, we've got a psychosomatic disorder, right?
 Our governing classes are suffering from an ailment that exists only in their imagination.
 And unfortunately, the rest of us are paying a very, very heavy price for that obsession.

 CONAN: If we're deluding ourselves, so are most of the countries in Europe, beginning with Britain.

 KRUGMAN: Well, that's right.
-Britain is a nice test case, because Britain, like us, has no urgent need to do anything.
-They have their own currency.
-They borrow in their currency.
+Britain is a nice test case because Britain, like us, has no urgent need to do anything.
+They have their own currency; they borrow in their currency.
 They have a lot of autonomy.
 Their borrowing costs are very cheap.
-And two-and-half years ago, the new Cameron government said, nonetheless, what we need is austerity.
-And don't worry, austerity will inspire our confidence and it will actually strengthen the economy.
-And they brushed aside.
-They were praised for ignoring all those economists who said this is going to send you into a double debt recession, and it's sent them to a double debt recession.
+And two and half years ago, the new Cameron government said: Nonetheless, what we need is austerity and don't worry, austerity will inspire confidence, and it will actually strengthen the economy.
+And they brushed aside - they were praised for ignoring all those economists who said, this is going to send you into a double-dip recession.
+And it's sent them into to a double-dip recession.

-In fact, up until the point when Cameron made his turn in policy, the U.S. and the U.K. had been growing - recovering in about the same pace.
-The U.S. recovery continued.
-The British recovery did not.
-So, you know, thank you, Prime Minister Cameron, for controlled experiments here.
-But it's an experiment that says that this was - this is very much the wrong focus for policy at this point.
+In fact, up until the point when Cameron made his turn in policy, the U.S. and the U.K. had been growing - recovering at about the same pace.
+The U.S. recovery continued; the British recovery did not.
+So, you know, thank you, Prime Minister Cameron, for a controlled experiment here.
+But it's an experiment that says that this was - this is very much the wrong focus for policy, at this point.

 TOM: Hi.
 How are you?